orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 - **version** - the version of the record to fetch.
 - **fetch-plan** - the [fetch plan](Fetching-Strategies.md) to use or an empty string.
 - **ignore-cache** - if true tells the server to ignore the cache, if false tells the server to not ignore the cache.
 Available since protocol v.9 (introduced in release 1.0rc9).
-- **load-tombstones** - a flag which indicates whether information about deleted record should be loaded.
-The flag is applied only to autosharded storage and ignored otherwise.

 #### Response